pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 #### Meaningless Programming Assignments:

-While the programming assignments introduced students to many different things, they were not directly related to the project (the main component of the course) and sometimes felt meaningless.
+While the programming assignments introduced students to many different things, they were not directly related to the project and sometimes felt meaningless.

 #### The Underemployed Worker Problem:

-The course exhibited one significant failure mode: the "underemployed worker issue."
 Students perceived as less competent by their team were not assigned challenging tasks and consequently contributed less, developed lower perceived competence, and potentially suffered negative learning episodes.

-This creates a negative feedback loop: initial differences in perceived competence, however small or arbitrary, become reinforced through differential task assignment, preventing less confident students from developing the competence and confidence that the course aimed to provide.

-The programming assignments partially solve this, but since that isn't the main aim for the assignments, it isn't a proper solution.
+Whereas students who did most of the work were overloaded and resented the ones who couldn't contribute.

+This problem can be traced back to bad grounding and division of labour by the team at the start.

+Teamwork is an important skill for the future activity systems that the students might enter and must also be _taught_ or at-least be done by the course itself.
+This course fails to do both and might cause negative episodes in terms of the "teamwork" practice.

+According to the collaborative learning theory, by structuring the assignment of roles, we can avoid vertical division of labour (which leads to assymetry in actions); unequal division of labour leading to higher or lower "status" of the student in the eyes of the team; and the extraneous load that comes from managing team dynamics.

+Moreover, since we want collaboration and not mere cooperation, we need frequent shuffling of the roles.

+We also need the collaboration component to happen synchronously (preferably face-to-face) so that the team members may be able to see externalisations of each other's schemas (say, while speaking), and not just the end product (a written paragraph or some simple statement with no reasoning visible) like we often see in asynchronous media such as WhatsApp or G-mail.

 #### The Lack of Breadth Problem: